domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 If anything in life is easy, you're doing it wrong. (i.e., If anything in life is easy, you're either doing it sub-optimally or you've already learned how to do it optimally.)

 Strive for excellence.
-Whether you achieve it or not does not matter.
+Whether you achieve it or not doesn't matter.
+'Tis the strive that counts.

 Self-immerse in culture.